Biblical Magi: Description

 Incised third century A.D. sarcophagus slab depicts the Adoration of the Magi, from the Catacombs of Rome – translated as, "Severa, may you live in God", Severa being the woman buried in the sarcophagus and likely the figure to the left of the inscription.

 The Magi are popularly referred to as wise men and kings.
 The word magi is the plural of Latin magus, borrowed from Greek μάγος (magos), as used in the original Greek text of the Gospel of Matthew (in the plural: μάγοι).
-The Greek magos itself is derived from Old Persian maguŝ, which in turn originated from the Avestan magâunô, referring to the Iranian priestly caste of Zoroastrianism.
+The Greek magos itself is derived from Old Persian maguš, which in turn originated from the Avestan magâunô, referring to the Iranian priestly caste of Zoroastrianism.
 Within this tradition, priests paid particular attention to the stars and gained an international reputation for astrology, which was at that time highly regarded as a science.
 Their religious practices and astrological abilities caused derivatives of the term Magi to be applied to the occult in general and led to the English term magic.